Quantum-torque-induced breaking of magnetic interfaces in ultracold gases: methods

 \subsection{Experimental procedure}

-In the experiment, we initially create a polarized Bose-Einstein condensate of up $5 \times 10^5$ atoms in $|1,-1\rangle$.
+In the experiment, we initially create a polarized Bose-Einstein condensate of $5 \times 10^5$ atoms in $|1,-1\rangle$.
 The atoms are trapped in an elongated optical trap \cite{Farolfi20} with radial and axial frequencies $\{\omega_x,\omega_r\}/2\pi=\{10(1),1006(1)\}$ Hz, with Thomas-Fermi radii $R_\mathrm{r}$ and $R_\mathrm{x}$ equal to \SI{2.2}{\um} and \SI{210}{\um}, respectively.
 A stable magnetic field of \SI{1.3018}{G} is applied along the $z$ axis to lift the degeneracy of the Zeeman substates.
-We apply a microwave dressing to lift the energy of the $|1,0\rangle$ state in order to prevent it from being populated.
+We stabilize the mixture against spin-changing collisions by lifting the energy of the $|1,0\rangle$ state through a microwave field blue-detuned respect to the $|1,0\rangle \rightarrow |2,0\rangle$ transition.
 The high stability and uniformity of the field is ensured by the presence of a 4-layer magnetic shield \cite{Farolfi19} around the main vacuum cell, that suppresses the field fluctuations by more than 5 orders of magnitude down to 2 $\mu$G on the timescale of the full experimental sequence.
 At the used magnetic field, this corresponds to an energy fluctuation of about $\approx h\times \SI{3}{Hz}$.
 We suddenly switch on a microwave coupling between $|1,-1\rangle$ and $|1,+1\rangle$, by means of a two-photon transition, detuned by $\Delta$ from the intermediate state $|2,0\rangle$.
 The strength of the effective Rabi coupling $\Omega_\mathrm{R}$ is tuned by changing $\Delta$.
 The coupled states possess the peculiar feature that the intracomponent coupling constants $g_{-1}=g_{+1}=g$, while the interspecies one $g_{+1,-1}$ is $7\%$ smaller than $g$ \cite{Knoop2011}.
-This leads to a positive $\kappa$ and miscibility \cite{Bienaime2016,Fava2018}.
+This leads to miscibility \cite{Bienaime2016,Fava2018}.
 Our initial condition $\mathbf{s}= (0, 0, -n)$ corresponds, in the presence of Rabi coupling, to a highly excited state, far from the equilibrium point $\mathbf{s}= (n,0, 0)$.
+After a variable evolution time, we first image the density distribution of state $|1,-1\rangle$, then of state $|1,+1\rangle$.
+Both absorption pictures are taken after a short expansion time, respectively 2 ms and 3 ms after the switch off of coupling and trapping potential.
+We expand the sample in order to increase the signal to noise ratio of the measured magnetization, while the different expansion times are due to technical limitations.
+Density fluctuations in the region of strongly fluctuating magnetization are enhanced by the different expansion times.\\